kaiser-rpg/KaiserRPG.github.io/pages/reference/state/man-vs-self.md

 {% include table-index.html index="STATE10" %}

 ## Untrained Similar Weapon
 You have the Untrained Weapon State when you make an attack or block an attack with an untrained weapon that shares a class with a trained weapon.

-* Strike with one degree of Disadvantage
-* Block with one degree of Disadvantage
+Strike and Block Checks using the weapon suffer one degree of Disadvantage.

 ## Untrained Different Weapon
 You have the Untrained Weapon State when you make an attack or block an attack with an untrained weapon that shares no classes with a trained weapon.

-* Strike with two degrees of Disadvantage
-* Block with two degrees of Disadvantage
+Strike and Block Checks using the weapon suffer two degree of Disadvantage.

 ## Flat-Footed
 You have the Flat-Footed State when you would lose an Action Point (AP) from taking damage and already have zero.
 Once you are Flat-Footed, you cannot take any more Active Actions or Reactions until next round.
 Additionally, any unspent movement is lost.
 You can still perform Swift Actions.

-* Cannot take Active Actions or Reactions until next round
-* Unspent movement is lost

 ## Pain
 You have the Pain State when you are subject to a large amount of physical or mental pain which would cause a distraction.
-You have a `-4` All Action Penalty while in the Pain State.
+You have an All Action Penalty while in the Pain State.
 The All Action Penalty can be reduced with a Withstand Pain Skill Check.

-The duration of this state will depend on its source.
+The duration and intensity of this state will depend on its source.
 If caused by a power, the power will list how long it lasts and the All Action Penalty will disappear when the power ends.
 If caused by damage or a Critical, you instead recover the All Action Penalty as you would any other All Action Penalty.

+If you are subject to multiple Pain States, the All Action Penalty are added together.

 ## Weakness
 You have the Weakness State when your body's physical capabilities are reduced.
-Your Strength, Dexterity, and Agility Characteristics are reduced by an amount depending on the source.
+Your Strength, Dexterity, or Agility Characteristics are reduced by an amount depending on the source, or some combination of the three.

-The duration of this state will depend on its source.
+The duration and intensity of this state will depend on its source.
 If caused by a power, the power will list how long it lasts.
 If caused by other means, you regain one point in each Characteristic each hour, doubled if you are resting.

+If you are subject to multiple Weakness States, only the greatest penalty to each Characteristic is applied.

 ## Dazed
 You have the Dazed State when your mind's capabilities are reduced.
-Your Perception and Intelligence Characteristics are reduced by an amount depending on the source.
+Your Perception or Intelligence Characteristics are reduced by an amount depending on the source, or some combination of the two.

-The duration of this state will depend on its source.
+The duration and intensity of this state will depend on its source.
 If caused by a power, the power will list how long it lasts.
 If caused by other means, you regain one point in each Characteristic each hour, doubled if you are resting.

+If you are subject to multiple Dazed States, only the greatest penalty to each Characteristic is applied.

 ## Unaligned
 You have the Unaligned State when your spirit's capabilities are reduced.
-Your Focus and Willpower Characteristics are reduced by an amount depending on the source.
+Your Focus or Willpower Characteristics are reduced by an amount depending on the source, or some combination of the three.

-The duration of this state will depend on its source.
+The duration and intensity of this state will depend on its source.
 If caused by a power, the power will list how long it lasts.
 If caused by other means, you regain one point in each Characteristic each hour, doubled if you are resting.

+If you are subject to multiple Unaligned States, only the greatest penalty to each Characteristic is applied.

 ## Rage
 You have the Rage State when you are subject to a strong source of anger at one or more objects.
 You and the Game Master both control your actions.
 In general, you will employ a brute force strategy and use two Stamina Points each round (where it makes sense).